 When your energy retailer gets a proper reading of your meter, depending on your real energy usage, you may have to pay additional charges on your next bill if you used more energy than was estimated.
 Or if you used less energy than was estimated, you will be credited with the difference.

 Perhaps the discounts offered with the energy plan you have signed up to have now expired.
 In this instance, if you’re not on a fixed contract you can easily connect with another electricity or gas retailer that offers plans with tariffs and discounts more suited to your household and bill payment habits.
-Do this, by entering your postcode into Mozo’s user-friendly comparison tool here.

 On the other hand, you may not have been eligible for a discount during this particular billing cycle, for instance, if you didn’t pay your bill on time.